Convert VHS tapes to digital with VHS player and laptop.

 Audio sync issues, where the sound doesn't match the video, can be frustrating.
 If this happens, video editing software can help you realign the audio and video tracks.
 Many free and paid video editing programs are available.
 Also, ensure the driver software for your video capture device is up to date.
 Outdated drivers can sometimes cause synchronization problems.

-Fix Video Quality Problems
+How to Fix Poor Video Quality

 Before you convert, clean the VHS tape heads on your VCR.
 A dirty head can significantly impact video quality.
 If you're still not happy with the quality after cleaning the heads and trying different capture settings, the conversion software itself might be the issue.
 Experimenting with different software programs can sometimes yield better results.
 If you're not comfortable troubleshooting these issues yourself, consider using a professional service like YesVideo for your video transfers.

-Store and Share Your Digital Videos
+How to Store and Share Your Newly Digitized Videos

 After converting your VHS tapes to digital, storing and sharing your new digital videos safely and conveniently is important.
 Let's explore some options.